dvalle22/Mel-Danilo-Cody/docs/schema/schema.md

 Before attempting this section, make sure you have your MySQL and MySQL Workbench installed correctly.

-If you haven't done so, consult our [MySQL Workbench setup](docs/setup).
+If you haven't done so, consult our [MySQL Workbench Setup Guide](docs/setup).

 ##### Outcome